TULiberalArts/tech-notes/_docs/remote-access/owlab.md

 Students, faculty, and staff with an active AccessNet account have access to OWLab at Temple University.
-If you believe you should have access but are unable to sign in to the OWLab website, please [submit a TUhelp request][2] to request access.
+If you believe you should have access but are unable to sign in to the OWLab website, please submit a [TUhelp request]({{
+'/get-help' | relative_url }}) to request access.
 Non-employees will need to specify the business need for access to the resource and include a written endorsement of an administrative or faculty sponsor with the request.

 ## How to access OWLab

 #### Prerequisites

-If you have not already signed up for [Multi-Factor Authentication][3] you will need to do so to access the OWLab website.
+If you have not already signed up for [Multi-Factor Authentication][2] you will need to do so to access the OWLab website.

 #### Connecting